Eligibility & Application

 - All applicants must have taken and passed all three steps of USMLE exams.
 DO graduates must have taken and passed all three steps of COMLEX USA.

-- Our program sponsors J-1 visas only.
+- Our program sponsors J-1 visas.
 If you are a J1 visa holder, you must be eligible for three years of training at the beginning of the fellowship.
-We do not sponsor H1B visas.

-Five (5) fellows are selected from a highly competitive field of applicants for the training program.
+Six (6) fellows are selected from a highly competitive field of applicants for the training program.
 Fellows are selected from among eligible applicants on the basis of their ability, academic credentials, aptitude, communication skills, intellectual and humanistic qualities, personal attributes (such as motivation and integrity), preparedness, and their ability to benefit from the program.
 These qualities may be accessed through the review of academic records, letters of recommendation, standardized test scores and other means, including interviews.
 The department does not discriminate on the basis of gender, race, age, religion, color, national origin, sexual orientation or veteran status.
-Interviewing is conducted during the months of September and October.
+Interviewing is conducted annually in early October.